Enjoy Kailash Manasarovar Yatra 2026 During Tibetan Year of Horse ‘Mahakumbh of Kailash’ and get extra Merit – Punya (पुण्य)

 The Parikrama of Mount Kailash & Lake Manasarovar

-Hindus have belief that visiting the majestic holy Mount Kailash is incomplete without the holy Parikrama(circumambulation) of the magnificent Mount Kailash & Lake Manasarovar.
+Hindus believe that visiting the majestic holy Mount Kailash is incomplete without the holy Parikrama(circumambulation) of the magnificent Mount Kailash & Lake Manasarovar.

 Conclusion: